The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 |Distance||216 miles (348 km)|

-For as little as £51 you can travel by train from Munich to Milan with Deutsche Bahn.
-Omio will show you the best deals, timetables and tickets available for this journey.
+For as little as £74 you can travel by train from Munich to Milan with Deutsche Bahn, Frecciarossa and Trenitalia.
+Omio will show you the best deals, timetables and tickets available for this route.

-Travel between Munich, Germany and Milan, Italy by train is: Partially open.
+Travel between Munich, Germany and Milan, Italy by train is: Fully open.

 Conditions of entry:

-The information above was last checked on 25/10/2021.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Milan from Munich before travelling.
+The information above was last checked on 27/06/2022.
+Remember to review the latest COVID-19 travel safety regulations for your train from Munich to Milan as this information can change.

-The restriction level for your return train to Munich, Germany from Milan is: Partially open.
+The current restriction level for your return trip by train from Milan to Munich is: Fully open

 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Some of the Munich train stations to Milan you can start your journey from include München Hbf, München Hackerbrücke and München Marienplatz.
-Similarly, some of the arrival train stations in Milan include Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+There are a few train stations in Munich to start your route from including München Hbf, München Hackerbrücke and München Marienplatz.
+In Milan you have a few train station options to choose from for your arrival including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.

-When travelling this route, Omio customers are departing most frequently from München Hbf and arriving in Milano Centrale.
+Omio customers travelling this route depart most frequently from München Hbf and arrive in Milano Centrale.